lexkastro/easysquid/README.md

 ### Defining all configuration in a custom squid.conf file.

 Imagine someone who has a very specific squid.conf and just want to deploy a squid server and manage his own template.
+He also wants to automate install, service and a dry template.
 He doesn't want to control parameters in hiera or declare in a wrapper class or profile.
-Just want to automate install, service and a dry template.

-To achieve this task, you can define custom variables inside your own ERB template and deploy easysquid with `$custom_config` parameter pointing to the new rendered template.
+To achieve this task, you would define custom variables inside your own ERB template and deploy easysquid with `$custom_config` parameter pointing to the new rendered template.

 ```puppet